Slivo-fr/RedisQ-Slack-Bot/README.md

 ## Setup

+Warning: You can only host this script once behind a given IP address due to RedisQ limitations

 * Checkout the project
 * Run `composer install`
 * Edit the first part of `Setting.php` to match your configuration.